gjrahul1/AICTE-Internship/README.md

 - ✅ Attend master sessions with Microsoft, SAP, and EF experts.
 - ✅ Participate in mentorship sessions.
 - ✅ Complete weekly tasks/milestones.
-- ✅ Submit the final project presentation.
+- ✅ Submit the final project report.

 ---

 ## 🤝 Acknowledgments
-We thank **Microsoft, SAP, and AICTE** for this incredible learning opportunity and the **Edunet Foundation** for their continuous support. 🙌
+I thank **Microsoft, SAP, and AICTE** for this incredible learning opportunity and the **Edunet Foundation** for their continuous support. 🙌

 ---